Betty Bacon Blunt’s wordless novel, Bet It’s A Boy, in 46 drawings is a lighthearted pictorial account of a woman’s journey to childbirth.

 Printer: Lithographed by The General Printing Company Inc (as distinct from the publisher)

-Binding: plastic spiral
+Binding: plastic wire spiral

 Cover: thin card